material-motion/material-motion/concepts/runtimes.md

 ### Storage of runtime children

+Constraints:

+- Must be able to efficiently enumerate all children in a consistent order.

 ### Forwarding events to runtime children

 TODO: Discuss how to store these Plans.
 TODO: Discuss how to send events to these Plans.
+TODO: Discuss marking some targets as dependent on others and how this affects ordering of event forwarding.